ipardogranillo/example_ETL/README.md

   ![Image](https://user-images.githubusercontent.com/89820099/179416252-ef52e332-16dd-47e5-9dd6-4356a57e9eae.png)

-  Through [Airflow's UI](https://airflow.apache.org/docs/apache-airflow/stable/ui.html) you can view details of the whole pipeline's executions, including logs in each as details in each of the dag's tasks:
+  Through [Airflow's UI](https://airflow.apache.org/docs/apache-airflow/stable/ui.html) you can view details of the whole pipeline's executions, including logs in each as details in each of the dag's tasks.

+For more detail about what the pipeline see [its documentation](https://github.com/ipardogranillo/example_ETL/blob/main/airflow/README.md)